crunchysteve/EdgieD/README.md

 ##### Crunchysteve, &copy;2024.
 ##### Proudly developed in [VS Code](https://code.visualstudio.com/), by an Apple fanboi, and tested in [Wokwi](Wokwi.com)

+**ALERT** - It's been brougfht to my attention that, in an incremental update earlier this year, EdgieD stopped working as multi object code and now only works as a "singleton."
+Finding this bug is taxing my limited skill.
+Yeah, that's how we learn I guess, meanwhile, I feel obbliged to recommend people use [Bounce2](https://github.com/thomasfredericks/Bounce2), [Bugtton](https://github.com/sakabug/Bugtton) or similar.
+My apologies.
+As an amateur and self taught coder, I can't promise a repair will be quick.
+Hopefully I can get my head around this monster I've created.

+---

 ## Quick Install
 For most people, use the Arduino Library Manager in Arduino IDE but...
   1. if you strike problems, go to release 1.0.1,